ThereseVillaro/ThereseVillaro/README.md

 - 🌟 Completed Git & GitHub Setup 2025
 - 🔭 I’m currently working on my final API project.

+## Fun Facts
+- I like to read books
+- One of my favorite songs is You and me bylife house
+- I like buldak
+- One of my favorite colors is Navy Blue

 Thanks for stopping by!